-Snakes are becoming more and more popular in the United States, and some breeds like the ball python and corn snake are available in a wide variety of colors and patterns, making them even more desirable.
-The most common question from people looking to purchase a snake is: what do they eat?
-It depends on what type of snake it is, but most will eat mainly animal protein since they are all carnivores.
+Snakes are becoming more popular as exotic pets, and some breeds like the ball python and corn snake are available in a wide variety of colors and patterns, making them even more desirable.
+A common question from people looking to purchase a snake is: What do they eat?
+It depends on what type of snake it is, but most snakes mainly eat animal protein because they are all carnivores.

-If you are thinking about purchasing a snake for your home, keep reading while we look at a few of the most popular kinds to see what they eat in the wild and in captivity so you can see if you can stomach their diet.
+If you are thinking about adopting a snake for your home, keep reading as we look at a few of the most popular kinds to see what they eat in the wild and as pets so you can see if you can stomach their diet.

 What Do Small Snakes Eat?